 In updating density requirements, the City should be mindful of the potential impacts of displacement and gentrification (e.g., existing lower cost housing being replaced by denser but potentially more expensive newer housing).
 A number of other strategies described in this report can help reduce or mitigate impacts of displacement.

 Table 4 shows the buildable lands inventory results for available residential land by zone.
-These results inform the density revision (i.e. lot size adjustments) recommended in Error!
-Reference source not found. below.
+These results inform the density revision (i.e., lot size adjustments) recommended below.